rabbitmq/rabbitmq-objc-client/README.md

 ## License

-This package, the RabbitMQ Objective-C client library, is double-licensed under the Mozilla Public License 1.1 ("MPL") and the Apache License version 2 ("ASL").
+This package, the RabbitMQ Objective-C client library, is dual-licensed under the Mozilla Public License 1.1 ("MPL") and the Apache License version 2 ("ASL").